-Minor in Possession & Underage Drinking in Utah
+Minor in Possession & Utah Underage Drinking Attorney

-If you or your minor child has been charged with underage drinking, underage possession of alcohol, or underage DUI in Utah, the decisions you make in the first few days will have lasting repercussions.
-The smartest thing you can do is contact a criminal defense attorney with experience in underage alcohol violations.
-A criminal defense lawyer can explain you rights and partner with you as you work through the Utah juvenile justice system.
+Because utah underage drinking penalties can be severe, if you or your minor child has been charged with underage drinking, underage possession of alcohol, or underage DUI in Utah, the decisions you make in the first few days will have lasting repercussions.
+The smartest thing you can do is contact a Utah Underage Drinking attorney with experience in underage alcohol violations.
+A criminal defense lawyer can explain your rights and partner with you as you work through the Utah juvenile justice system.
 Penalties are almost always less severe when you have an attorney working on your behalf.
 The lawyers at Intermountain Legal have handled thousands of alcohol related cases and juvenile cases in Utah.
 Their background in prosecution in the greater Salt Lake City area puts them in a unique position to be able to work with Utah judges and prosecutors.
 Their team can ensure that your rights are protected and that you get the best possible resolution of your case so that an underage drinking charge does not define your life for years to come.
+Contact a Utah Underage Drinking Attorney today.

 Underage Drinking Laws